Time series anomaly detection with reconstruction-based state-space models: Introduction

 \section{Introduction}

-Anomaly detection of time series data has wide application in areas such as finance, health care and manufacturing.
-An anomaly is usually an important sign of critical events, such as faulty operation and health deterioration, and thus capturing such sign from data perspective is of key interest.
-Time series data in real life often exhibits complex patterns, which pose challenges on methodology of anomaly detection algorithms.
-Particularly, high dimensionality increases the difficulty of extracting meaningful features, which is essential to algorithm performance; Highly non-linear dynamics further complicates the identification of system states.
+Anomaly detection of time series data has wide applications in areas such as finance, health care, and manufacturing.
+An anomaly is usually an important sign of critical events, such as faulty operation and health deterioration, and thus capturing such signs from a data perspective is of key interest.
+Time series data in real life often exhibit complex patterns, which pose challenges to the methodology of anomaly detection algorithms.
+Particularly, high dimensionality increases the difficulty of extracting meaningful features, which is essential to algorithm performance; Highly non-linear dynamics further complicate the identification of system states.

-Anomaly detection has always been an active research area \cite{Chandola2009}.
+Detecting anomalies on a set of measurements over time has always been an active research area ~\cite{Chandola2009}.
 It typically consists of two phases: in the training phase, one models historical data to learn the temporal pattern of time series, and in the testing phase, one evaluates whether each observation follows a normal or abnormal pattern.
-Since real-world datasets typically lack labeled anomalies, and anomalies can exhibit unpredictable data behavior, unsupervised learning approach is often employed, where training set only consists of data from normal operation.
-Unsupervised methods can be further categorized into clustering based, distance based, density based, isolation based, and hybrid methods.
-Traditional machine learning methods such as one-class support vector machines \cite{Ma2003}, isolation forest \cite{Liu2008} etc. are facing challenges as data collected from real-world scenarios shows ever increasing dimensionality and complexity in dynamics.
-These methods can fail to achieve competitive performance, due to curse of dimensionality and failure to comprehend temporal relationship.
-In the mean time, deep learning based approaches are drawing much attention due to their capability to model complex patterns \cite{Garg2021}\cite{Darban2022}.
+Since real-world datasets usually lack labeled anomalies, and anomalies can exhibit unpredictable data behavior, the training set may only consist of data from normal operations in these scenarios.
+Anomaly detection methods can be categorized into clustering-based, distance-based, density-based, isolation-based, and hybrid methods.
+Traditional machine learning methods such as one-class support vector machines ~\cite{Ma2003}, isolation forest ~\cite{Liu2008}, etc. face challenges as data collected from real-world scenarios show ever-increasing dimensionality and complexity in dynamics.
+These methods can fail to achieve competitive performance due to the curse of dimensionality and failure to comprehend temporal relationships.
+In the meantime, deep learning-based approaches are drawing much attention due to their capability to model complex patterns ~\cite{Garg2021}~\cite{Darban2022}.